danielveld/LeetCode/README.md

 ## Navigation

-- the summary folder is for explaining algorithms
+- [summary](Summary]: the summary folder is for explaining algorithms
 - the Blind75 is a list of 75 essential LeetCode solutions
 - in the AllProblems folder I store all LeetCode solutions
 ## Roadmap